-- (d) For this subquestion only, change the reward function.
-The default reward function gives a reward of 20 maxheight, i.e., the distance of the highest filled square from the top of the board, and also zero for game-over.
+- (c) Discuss performance as a function of the choice of discount factor.
+Same evaluation metric as above. - (d) For this subquestion only, change the reward function.
+The default reward function gives a reward of 20 - maxheight, i.e., the distance of the highest filled square from the top of the board, and also zero for game-over.
 Max height is feature $\phi(20)$ in the standard list of 22 features.
 Change it to reward of 1 for every block being placed, a reward of zero when the "game-over" state has been reached.
 With the default set of game states I provided you with, you should see that this did not work-how can you tell from the values you found as the solution of the LP?
 Would there be a choice of states that would still enable learning with this simpler reward function?
-Discuss why you believe so, but no need to implement with such set of states. - (e) Investigate one of the following three extensions: - (i) Bootstrapping.
+Discuss why you believe so, but no need to implement with such set of states. - (e) Investigate three of the following four extensions: - (i) Bootstrapping.
 After solving the ALP use the greedy policy w.r.t. the obtained value function to sample states.
 Then re-solve the ALP with the newly sampled states and iterate. - (ii) Feature selection.
 Generate a very large vocabulary of features.
 Investigate how the ALP performs with an increasing number of features.
 (You might want to add some form of regularization to avoid overfitting.) - (iii) Smoothed ALP.
 Recently the "smoothed ALP" has been proposed.
 Modify your code to use this smoothed version and compare performance with the original formulation.
-(See, http://web.mit.edu/~vivekf/www/papers/salp.pdf for details on the smoothed ALP.)
+(See, http://web.mit.edu/~vivekf/www/papers/salp.pdf for details on the smoothed ALP.) - (iv) A different extension.
+This could be something you read / heard about somewhere, or an original idea of your own.

-5. LQR
+2. LQR

 - (a) LQR for a Linear System.
 In this question you will implement and evaluate LQR for a linear system.
 See p\a\starter.m for detailed instructions. - (b) LQR-based Stablization for a Nonlinear System, Cartpole.
 In this question you will implement and evaluate the application of LQR to stablization of a nonlinear system.
 See p\b\starter.m for detailed instructions. - (c) LQR-based Stabilization of a Helicopter in Hover.
 In this question you will implement and evaluate the application of LQR to stablization of a helicopter in hover.
-See p\c\starter.m for detailed instructions. - (d) Consider the following optimal control problem, which considers a linear system with additive noise and quadratic cost:
+See p\c\starter.m for detailed instructions.